KustoszApp/docs/source/installation/vps.md

 You can modify sample file, or put site-specific modifications in `$KUSTOSZ_BASE_DIR/settings/settings.local.yaml`.

-The exact extent of changes is highly dependant on your preferred configuration.
+The exact changes to make are highly dependant on your preferred configuration.
 Make sure to also read [backend configuration page](../configuration/backend).

 Below is non-exhaustive list of settings you might want to change.
 Consult [Kustosz](../configuration/backend), [Django](https://docs.djangoproject.com/en/stable/ref/settings/) and [Celery](https://docs.celeryq.dev/en/stable/userguide/configuration.html) settings documentation for meaning of specific options.

 * `SECRET_KEY` should be set to new value
+* `ALLOWED_HOSTS` should contain fully qualified domain name where Kustosz is running
 * `DATABASES`, especially if you want to use PostgreSQL
-* `CACHES`, if you want to use Memcached or Redis to store cache
+* `CACHES`, if you want to use Memcached or Redis for cache
-* `ALLOWED_HOSTS` should contain fully qualified domain name where Kustosz is running
-* `CORS_ALLOWED_ORIGINS`, if you decide to run frontend and backend on separate domains, this should contain origin of frontend page
+* `CORS_ALLOWED_ORIGINS`, if you decide to run frontend and backend on separate domains, this should contain [origin](https://developer.mozilla.org/en-US/docs/Glossary/Origin) of frontend page
 * `CELERY_BROKER_URL`, if you decide to use Redis as Celery broker
+* `KUSTOSZ_READABILITY_NODE_ENABLED`, if you have installed kustosz-node-readability
-* `STATIC_ROOT`, if you decide to serve static files using gunicorn; this is path to directory where files are saved, it should be inside `$KUSTOSZ_BASE_DIR`
+* `STATIC_ROOT`, if you decide to serve static files using gunicorn; this is path to directory where files will be copied to, it should be inside `$KUSTOSZ_BASE_DIR`
 * `STATICFILES_DIRS`, if you decide to serve static files using gunicorn; this is list of paths of static files to copy, it should contain directory where you extracted frontend files

 :::{admonition} Example configuration